 Amanda has a teenage daughter, Peyton, who keeps Amanda on her toes.

-In her off time, Amanda enjoys being involved with programs that help those in need in her community, spending time with her daughter, and reading anything she can get her hands on.
+In her off time, Amanda enjoys being involved with programs that help those in need in her community, spending time with her daughter, going to see live music, and reading anything she can get her hands on.

 Kelly Bork was born and raised in Clinton, Iowa.
 She is a 1994 graduate of Mater Dei High School.